derksmit/git_training/README.md

 git_training
 ============

-This repository is a training repository for Bios301 students for to play with.
+This repository is a training repository for Bios301 students to play with.